Driving can be very tedious in Dubrovnik. The traffic has become very congested over the last few years. It is projected that in 2011 the…Continue

 Added by Ken Kevin on December 22, 2010 at 6:00 — No Comments

 We couldn’t start this article without Rome’s most famous Christmas Market, in Navona square, a fixture of the Roman Christmas shopping .
-Open until late at night, it mostly hosts sweet and toy stalls. …Continue
+Open until late at night, it mostly hosts sweet and toy stalls.
+Particularly crowded on January 6 for the Epiphany.

 Living or traditional, Neapolitan or standard, with orange branches or terracotta figurines, cribs are everywhere in Italy during Christmas time!
 Here is a little guide to the best nativities in Rome and surroundings.